-On Sept.
-9, 1968, recording engineer Chris Thomas received a note from producer George Martin.
-"Chris, hope you had a nice holiday," it read.
+Recording engineer Chris Thomas received a note from producer George Martin on Sept.
+9, 1968: "Chris, hope you had a nice holiday," it read.
 "I'm off on mine now.
 Make yourself available to the Beatles."

-In the book The Beatles: Recording Sessions, Thomas recalls, "Paul [McCartney] was the first one to walk in, and he said, 'What are you doing here?'"
+"Paul [McCartney] was the first one to walk in, and he said, 'What are you doing here?'"
+Thomas recalls in the book The Beatles: Recording Sessions.
 After the young engineer explained the situation to McCartney, the Beatle responded, "Well, if you wanna produce us, you can produce us.
-If you don't, we might just tell you to f--- off."
+If you don't, we might just tell you to fuck off."

 The session was recorded without problems.
 The song they worked on that day?
 One of the rawest blasts of primal rock 'n' roll the Beatles ever recorded, "Helter Skelter."
 An earlier take of the song had been attempted in mid-July.
 That version clocked in at a whopping 27 minutes.
 But the group decided to cut a new version to pare it down to a more manageable length.

 The Sept.
 9 session ran from 7PM to 2:30 the next morning, with take 21 being the magic number.
 And then it came time to mix the song.
 There are distinct differences between the mono and stereo mixes of "Helter Skelter" that Beatles obsessives still debate all these years later.
 (The mono mix, available only on British pressings of the album, wasn't released in the U.S. until 2009.)